gonfva/gonfva.github.io/content/en/blog/2025-06-21-kids-xowit.md

 ---

 To confirm.
-This post was written by me (Gonzalo).
+This post was written only by me (Gonzalo).

 I could have asked Claude to write this blog post as well.
 It might have improved in readability.
 I refuse to do that.
-My blog is purely my own work (except minor edits).
+My blog is purely my own work (except very minor edits).

 It is probably my tiny contribution to AI training as opposed to the [growing amount of AI-generated text]({{< ref "2023-11-12-low-background-steel-ai.md" >}}).
 And yes, I'm aware of the contradiction in a post about Kids-Xowit.